kjelloh/advent_of_code_2021/README.md

 ```

 * At first I imagined for part 2 that I needed to expand also to diagonal points on the map.
 But that will leak as the input data does NOT define basin boundaries in this way.
 * To make my own Point struct work in std::set I needed to define an operator< for it.
-And I defind it by calculating an integer from the x and y coordinates by offsetting the x by 10000.
+And I defined it by calculating an integer from the x and y coordinates by offsetting the x by 10000.
 This is a quick-and-dirty way and I would not recommend it (unless you are sure y will never be greater that 10000) ;).

 ```
 struct Point {